-Furthermore, a very important activity will be the obligation for ensuring business continuity of the Agency in order to withstand and protect interruptions to critical business functions from the effects of external physical threats, of major failures of information systems, natural disasters or and to ensure their timely resumption.
+Furthermore, a key responsibility will be to ensure the Agency's business continuity in order to withstand and protect from disruptions caused by external physical threats, major information systems failures, or natural disasters, and to ensure their timely resumption.

-Taking into account the proximity to the warzone and the eastern border of the European Union, possible further physical and hybrid security escalations in the region and the Member state cannot be excluded.
-The Agency will continue allocating resources to improve the relevant procedures or adopt new measures in order to protect its staff, assets and premises.
+Taking into account the proximity to the warzone and the eastern border of the European Union, the possibility of further physical and hybrid security escalations in the region and the Member State cannot be excluded.
+The Agency will continue to allocate resources to improve the relevant procedures or adopt new measures in order to protect its staff, assets and premises.